+The percentage of cement provided in the above tables is an estimated.
+The actual amount of cement necessary will depend on the type of soil to be stabilized and, therefore, should be determined at the time of construction.
 It should be noted that soil cement base has a tendency to shrink similar to concrete causing tension cracks that can reflect up through the surface of asphaltic concrete pavements.
 The surface cracks will require additional maintenance and sealing to maintain the design life of the pavement.
-Higher percentages of cement than recommended above will further increase the frequency and severity of the hydration/shrinkage cracks.
+As the percentage of cement increases, the frequency and severity of the hydration/shrinkage cracks also usually increases.

-Pavements, fill materials and base material/construction should meet the requirements of the Louisiana Standard Specifications for Roads and Bridges (LSSRB), 2006 edition.
+Pavements and fill materials should meet the requirements of the Louisiana Standard Specifications for Roads and Bridges (LSSRB), 2016 Edition.
 Structural fill utilized in the pavement areas should be compacted to 95 percent of the maximum dry density as determined by ASTM D698 (standard Proctor) at a moisture content within 2 percent of the optimum value.